MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/file/file-download-method.md

  [DOWNLOAD Method \(FILE\)](../../methods/devenv-download-method-file.md) and [DOWNLOADFROMSTREAM Method \(File\)](../../methods/devenv-downloadfromstream-method-file.md) are used to send a file from a [!INCLUDE[d365fin_server_md](../../includes/d365fin_server_md.md)] instance to the client.

- We recommend that you use the methods in codeunit 419, File Management, to upload and download files.
+ We recommend that you use the methods in codeunit **419 File Management** to upload and download files.

 [!INCLUDE[multi_file_download_web_client](../../includes/multi_file_download_web_client.md)]